jhsu802701/tutorial-docker-stretch/03-use_dev_image.md

 In this chapter, you will download the development Docker image and learn more of the basic capabilities of Docker.
 This development image is a derivative of the minimal image used in the previous chapter but has basic software development tools added, such as Git, Heroku, Node Version Manager, Node.js, Python, and rbenv.

-## What's the point?
-In this chapter, you will learn more about the time stamp in each Docker image, and you will learn how to erase all Docker images.
-You will also intentionally remove Node.js and then reinstall it in just a few seconds.
+## Topics Covered
+* Time stamp file
+* Removing and restoring Node.js in seconds
+* Nuking all Docker images from your system

 ## Downloading the Image
 * In your desktop Linux system, enter the following commands in a terminal: